alvinaawan/task/test-plan/plan.md

  ## Features

 * Display the increment and decrement logic of the counter
-* Check the negative lower boundry number functionaliy
+* Check the negative lower boundary number functionality
 * The counter resets to 0 on refreshing the Window

  ## Test Cases